 Before we get started, we want to share with you a few of our top tips regarding the soil in your window box.
 As you’ll see below, we use potting mix for this project today.

-You’ll want to avoid just using potting soil in your window box, as this soil will quickly lose the needed water and nutrients for your plants.
+You’ll want to avoid just using potting soil in your window planter boxes, as this soil will quickly lose the needed water and nutrients for your window box plants.

-How to Create a Beautiful Window Box for Your Home
+Window Box Planting: How to Create a Beautiful Plant Window Box for Your Home

-Step 1 – Empty Out Your Window Box from the Past Season
+Step 1 – Empty Your Window Box from the Past Season

 Step 2 – Get Your Potting Mix

-Step 3 – Fill Your Window Box with Potting Mix
+Step 3 – Fill Your Window Planter Box with Potting Mix

-Fill your window box to 1”-2” from the top edge with the potting mix.
+Fill your window box planter to 1”-2” from the top edge with the potting mix.

 Step 4 – Decide on the Arrangement of Your Plants